Looks like Slack doesn’t meet your needs.

 Choose Ryver if:

-- You need a free tool to communicate with the team that doesn’t limit message history
+- You need a free tool to communicate with the team up to six people that doesn’t limit message history

 - You and your team don’t use integrations much